 The fact that mothers can’t feel all of the elements of delivery with an epidural can also lead to a host of other problems, such as increased risk of tearing during vaginal delivery.

 Risks with cesarean deliveries aren’t necessarily related to the epidural.
 Unlike natural births, these are surgeries, so recovery times are longer and there’s a risk of infection.
-Cesarean deliveries have also been of childhood chronic diseases (including type 1 diabetes, asthma, and obesity).
-More research is needed.
+Cesarean deliveries have also been

 The term “natural birth” is usually used to describe a vaginal delivery performed without medication.
 It’s also sometimes used to distinguish between a vaginal delivery and a cesarean delivery.